zeeshan-shah/pp3/README.md

 - **View employee records**: Users can access a comprehensive list of all employee records stored in the HRIS system, facilitating an overview of the workforce.
 - **Update employee records**: Users can modify specific fields of an employee's record, such as position, salary, or department, and save the changes, ensuring accurate and up-to-date employee information.
 - **Delete employee records**: Users can remove employee records from the HRIS system, ensuring the privacy and security of employee information when an employee leaves the organization.
-- **Search employee records**: Users can search for specific employee records based on keywords or criteria such as name, department, or position, making it easier to find relevant information quickly.
+- **Search employee records**: Users can search for specific employee records based on keywords or criteria such as first name, or last name, making it easier to find relevant information quickly.
-- **Sort employee records**: Users can sort the employee records based on various attributes such as name, department, position, or start date, in ascending or descending order, providing flexibility in data analysis and reporting.
+- **Sort employee records**: Users can sort the employee records based on various attributes such as first name, last name, or age, in ascending order, providing flexibility in data analysis and reporting.

 ## User Experience